 Let your inner geek shine in just two weeks, you must.
 Yes, hmmm.
 First celebrated in 1979, May the 4th has become a cultural phenomenon.

-To help you plan your May the 4th mailer, we took a dive at last year’s emails.
+To help you plan your May the 4th mailer, we took a dive into last year’s emails.

-If you already have access to MailCharts, click here to view May the 4th emails from 2015.
+If you already have access to MailCharts, click here to view May the 4th emails.

 Here’s three angles you can take when celebrating the power of The Force.